 Departmental approach to Community Interaction (CI)

 The Department considers much of what it does in terms of teaching, research and service delivery as meeting most of the formal criteria set for Community Interaction.
-As such it has a delegated functionary (Prof SLA Ferreira) tasked with liaising with the Office for Community Interaction at SU, and ensuring that departmental activities meeting the stringent requirements are registered on the university’s community interaction data base.
 Community interaction is part of the department’s mission, and attempts are made to promote community interaction in the department.

 Four types of community interaction are recognised:

 - Type 1: Integration of Teaching and learning, Research & CI.
 In some rare occasions, this is achieved where projects integrate aspects of all three core functions.

 - Type 2: Integration of Teaching and learning and CI.
 Examples of this type of CI are service-learning and short courses.

 - Type 3: Integration of Research and CI.
 Examples of this type of CI are contract research, community-based research and science for society initiatives.